 Choosing the Right Resume Structure for a Career Change

-The hybrid format is not a functional resume, which lists skills and capabilities without employment chronology and is widely recognised by experienced Australian recruiters as an attempt to obscure a career history.
-The hybrid format retains the full chronological employment history but supplements it with a foregrounded skills and achievements section that surfaces the most transferable evidence before the employer reaches the role titles that place the experience in a different industry context.
+The hybrid format is not the same as a functional resume.
+Functional resumes list skills without employment chronology and are widely recognised by experienced recruiters as an attempt to obscure career history.
+Instead, the hybrid format retains the full chronological employment history.
+It simply supplements it with a foregrounded skills section that surfaces transferable evidence first.

-ATS compatibility remains important for career change resumes: use the specific terminology from the new field’s job listings in your skills section and professional summary, not the equivalent terminology from your previous field.
-A project manager transitioning from construction into technology who uses construction project delivery terminology throughout their resume will not match the ATS filters for technology project management roles even if the underlying capability is identical.
-The language of the new field is the language the ATS is searching for.
+ATS compatibility is equally important for career change resumes.
+Use the specific terminology from the new field’s job listings throughout your skills section and professional summary.
+Avoid using equivalent terminology from your previous field.
+Consider a project manager transitioning from construction into technology.
+Using construction project delivery terminology throughout will not match ATS filters for technology roles.
+The underlying capability may be identical, but the language must reflect the new field.
+That is the language the ATS is searching for.

 Writing a Career Change Professional Summary